profile-image

 Profile

-• Prof. Wasantha Rathnayake is a distinguished Professor in Environmental Management attached to the Faculty of Management Studies, Sabaragamuwa University of Sri Lanka and He is a well-known Environmental Economist in Sri Lanka.
+• Senior Prof. Wasantha Rathnayake is a distinguished Professor in Environmental Management attached to the Faculty of Management Studies, Sabaragamuwa University of Sri Lanka and hee is a well-known Environmentalist and Environmental Economist in Sri Lanka.
+He was the Vice Chancellor of Ocean University of Sri Lanka from July, 2021 to July, 2025.
+Before his previous assignment he served as the Environmental Specialist of Metro Colombo Urban Development Project, the World Bank funded project.
 He was the Dean of Faculty of Management Studies from 2011 to 2017.
 Prof. Rathnayake has made a great contribution towards the disaster management, conservation and management of wildlife and natural resources in Sri Lanka covering the areas of strategic planning, policy formulation and protected area management.
 He served as a Deputy Director at Department of Wildlife Conservation before joined the University system.
 He served more than five years as the Focal Point of Sri Lanka for Ramsar Convention and Indian Ocean South East Asia Memorandum of Understanding for Turtle Conservation (IOSEA).
-Prof. Wasantha Rathnayake is an outstanding researcher, and he has published more than 90 research articles, book chapters, conference papers and abstracts, including articles indexed in Science citation index and social science index and refereed journals.
+Prof. Wasantha Rathnayake is an outstanding researcher, and he has published more than 110 research articles, book chapters, conference papers and abstracts, including articles indexed in Science citation index and social science index and refereed journals.
 The most important thing is that his research findings are not only important for academic purposes but also very useful for the national development in Sri Lanka.

 Prof. Rathnayake was awarded the CVCD Excellence Award (the Most Outstanding Senior Researcher under the category of Law and Management) in 2019.
 In 2018, he was awarded the Environment Award (individual category) by Sri Lanka Association for Advancement of Science.